 We feel certain that in time, SHRM will achieve these milestones.
 When that happens, we will review our status to ensure that we are providing our students with the best credential for the workplace.

-A New In-Class PHR Certification Course
+A New Instructor-led Certification Course